BIOLOGICAL REMOVAL OF MERCURY FILLINGS

 Replacement of dental amalgams is done when severe damage, cracks, surface corrosion or marginal leakage with recurrent decay is present.

-If you have been diagnosed with a metal allergy or contact sensitivity inside your mouth to metals, keeping your amalgams may also be an issue.
+If you have been diagnosed with a metal allergy, contact sensitivity or lichenoid reaction inside your mouth to metals, keeping your amalgams may also be an issue.
 Elite Dental works closely with holistic medical physicians who can run tests and bloodwork for such concerns.

 Elite Dental Group is a mercury-free practice.